 Where should I invest?

-Your investment horizon should broadly decide your investment choice.
+Broadly speaking, your investment choice should be guided by two things: investment horizon and risk appetite.
 Always remember, your short to medium-term goals should be funded by using safe or relatively-safer debt investments.
 This is because you cannot afford to lose money when you don't have much time in hand.
 Always invest in bank deposits and liquid funds for goals that have to be met within a few months or in a year.
 Use bank deposits and short-term debt schemes to take care of goals that have to be met within a couple of years.
-Always invest in stocks to fund long-term goals.
+And for long-term goals, invest in equity.
 Long-term is five years or more.

 Short-term investment options